EwelinaKopacz/Tasks-Manager-Project-React/README.md

 <input className='task__input' name="task" onChange={this.changeHandler} value={this.state.task} placeholder='Write new task' />
 ```

-Working on this project I have tried to split the code into a small function (Single-responsibility principle).
+While working on this project I have tried to split the code into a small function (Single-responsibility principle).

-I didn't have more time to work on appearance of application, but in a free time I am going to upgrade this.
-Right now, you can check my other projects where I focused on design and practiced CSS3.
+I didn't have enough time to work on appearance of the application, but I will upgrade it later on.
+Right now, I can provide my other projects where I focused more on design and practiced CSS3.
 * [LandingPage-HTML-CSS](https://github.com/EwelinaKopacz/LandingPage-HTML-CSS)
 * [LandingPage-RWD](https://github.com/EwelinaKopacz/LandingPage-RWD)
 * [LandingPage-CuDanusie](https://github.com/EwelinaKopacz/LandingPage-CuDanusie)